classgraph/classgraph/README.md

 * `new FastClasspathScanner()`: If you don't specify any whitelisted package prefixes, all jarfiles and all directories on the classpath will be scanned.

 Notes on blacklisting / whitelisting:
-* Even if you blacklist a file or package, it may show up in one of the lists returned by the `.getNamesOf...()` methods because it is referenced by a whitelisted class.
-For example, if you blacklist package `xyz` and whitelist package `abc`, if class `abc.MyClass` is a subclass of `xyz.MySuperclass`, then when you call `.scan()` and then `.getNamesOfAllClasses()` or `.getNamesOfSuperclassesOf("abc.MyClass")`, one of the items in the returned list will be `xyz.MySuperclass`.
+* Superclasses, subclasses etc. that are in a package that is not whitelisted (or that is blacklisted) will not be returned in the results of .getAllSuperclassesOf(classX), .getAllSubclassesOf(classX) etc., even if classX is in a whitelisted (and non-blacklisted) package.
-* For efficiency, system, bootstrap and extension jarfiles (i.e. the jarfiles distributed with the JRE) are never scanned.
+* For efficiency, system, bootstrap and extension jarfiles (i.e. the jarfiles distributed with the JRE) are always blacklisted, i.e. they are never scanned.
 If you put custom classes into the `lib/ext` directory in your JRE folder (which is a valid but rare way of adding jarfiles to the classpath), they will be ignored by association with the JRE.

 ### 1. Matching the subclasses (or finding the superclasses) of a class